The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 i) Good conduct and behavior

 All credit hours must be countable toward the student-athlete’s degree.
 Student-athletes must enroll in a minimum of 3 credit hours per summer session to be considered for grant-in-aid.
 Grant-in-aid requests made by student-athletes who are unable to enroll in at least 3 credit hours (e.g., class not offered, sequence of classes, limited hours to complete degree requirements, etc.) are reviewed by the Department of Athletics.
-(The University defines full-time summer enrollment as 4 credit hours in one of the summer terms.)
+(The University defines full-time summer enrollment as more than 2 credit hours for undergraduate students and 3 credit hours for graduate students).

 Applicants not recommended for Summer School, are not provided the opportunity for an appeal.